 Shear Wave Seismic Reflection

 Basic Concept: Fracture zones can be detected using seismic shear wave reflection surveys.
 These surveys are conducted in much the same manner as compressional wave seismic reflection surveys, except that a shear wave source has to be used.
-One such source is called the Microvib shown in figure 95.
+Near-surface shear-wave seismic surveys typically employ horizontally polarized (SH) waves because they are more easily distinguished from compressional (P) waves, and they generally do not convert to P waves as readily as vertically polarized shear (SV) waves.
+SH waves are generated by inputting horizontal ground motion at the earth’s surface by striking a fixed object with good coupling to the ground from the side.
+This is accomplished using some combination of mass holding the object down and spikes holding it laterally stable.
+There are also commercial SH sources (One such source is called the Microvib shown in Figure 95).
 The Microvib produces a shear wave vibration rather than an impact as with a hammer blow.
 Larger, truck-mounted shear wave sources are also available, one of which is called the Minivib.
 The Microvib is used for depths to about 100 m.
 Although impulse shear wave sources could be used, they have significant disadvantages compared to the Microvib source, including much lower frequencies.
 Shear wave impulse sources also simultaneously create some compressional waves (P-waves), which "contaminate" the shear wave data.
 Creating shear waves with an impulse source is much more time consuming than using the Microvib source.

 Figure 95.
 The Micovib shear wave generator.
 (Bay Geophysical)